Rishh2106/Rishh2106/README.md

 ### 🎯 Goals for 2025

-- ✅ Master Spring Boot with Microservices and Gradle
+- ✅ Master Spring Boot with Microservices and Maven
 - ✅ Land a full-time job as a Java Full-Stack Developer
 - ✅ Contribute to meaningful open-source projects
 - ✅ Build a DevOps-ready SaaS project with CI/CD, Docker, and Monitoring